iamuditg/go-concurrency-patterns/readme.md

 Welcome to the Go Concurrency Patterns repository!
 This repository is a comprehensive collection of common concurrency patterns and techniques specifically designed for Go programming.

 ## Overview
 Concurrency is a core feature of the Go programming language, and understanding how to effectively utilize it is essential for building efficient and scalable systems.
-This repository aims to provide you with a deep understanding of Go's concurrency primitives and demonstrate how to apply them through various patterns.
+This repository aims to provide you with a basic understanding of Go's concurrency primitives and demonstrate how to apply them through various patterns.

 ## Features